 1998 – Modeled after the Commission for Florida Law Enforcement Accreditation (CFA), the Florida Corrections Accreditation Commission is formed in February.
 The purpose of the 11-member body is to develop standards for the accreditation of local jail facilities.
 The process allows for an independent body to evaluate operations of a local jail facility, taking the Florida Model Jail Standards to the next level.
 It begins with a 3-day “mock evaluation” to assist the jail in preparation for a formal on-site evaluation.
 Once all of the requirements have been met, the facility receives a certificate of accreditation, which is recognized for three years.
 At that time, the facility may request re-accreditation status, beginning the process over again.

 The advantage of accreditation over the general Florida Model Jail Standards is that jails get more input and views from their peers to make positive improvements.
 It also leaves room for open dialogue and promotes positive networking between jail professionals.

 Another benefit is that it enforces practices that minimize exposure to liability issues.
 The accreditation standards, which were derived from the Model Jail Standards, have been repeatedly tested in the court system and have borrowed “best practices” from other jurisdictions as well.

-2000 to 2010 – The local control system devised in 1996 has proven its worth.
+2000 to present – The local control system devised in 1996 has proven its worth.
 The Florida Model Jail Standards committee continues to meet quarterly to work through management issues as they develop.
 Meetings are publicly noticed, and held at a central location within the state.
 Minutes are posted on the Florida Sheriffs Association website, along with a list of more than 350 certified jail inspectors.